-Table 2-1: Pr roperties Associ ated wit th Cesar Cl (continue d)
+Table 2-1: Prop perties with Co nfirmed A Association n with Cesa inued) ar Chave z and th ne Farm La bor Movem ent

-Historic
+(COIII Historic Context

 Property/Site City/Town (or proximate) Properties associated with Cesar Chavez's early life and formative experiences between 1927 and 1952.
 2. Properties associated with the development of the agricultural industry, agricultural labor, and agricultural labor activism in the American West before 1960.
 3. Properties associated with Cesar Chavez's education as a community organizer and the emergence of Dolores Huerta between 1952 and 1962.
 4. Properties associated with the organization of the Farm Workers Association between 1962 and 1965.
 5. Properties associated with the Delano grape strike, 1965 to 1970.
 6. Properties associated with the Salinas strike, the fight against the Teamsters, and agricultural labor laws between 1970 and 1975.
 7. Properties associated with the modernization of the United Farm Workers and the broadening of the farm labor movement between 1975 and 1984.
 8. Properties associated with Cesar Chavez and the farm labor movement in a new era, 1984 to 1993.

-NFWSC Health Calexico ✓ ✓
+NFWSC Health Clinic Calexico ✓ ✓

-Clinic Mario Saikhon Holtville √
+Mario Saikhon Ranch Holtville ✓

-Ranch

-San Luis-Yuma, AZ T 1 1
+San Luis-Yuma, AZ Z Area

 UFW Field Office San Luis ✓

 Maria Hau Residence San Luis ✓

 Chavez Family Homestead Yuma ✓

 Laguna School Building Yuma ✓

-Chavez General Store Yuma ✓
+Chavez General Store Yuma √

-Phoenix-Tolleson, AZ Area
+Phoenix-Tolleson, AZ Area •

 Santa Rita Center Phoenix ✓

 Del Webb Towne House Phoenix ✓

 UFWOC Arizona Headquarters Tolleson ✓ ✓

-Marches •
+March Routes

-1959 Downtown Oxnard march route Oxnard ✓
+1959 Downtown Oxnard Oxnard ✓

-1965 Downtown Delano march route Delano √
+1965 Downtown Delano Delano ✓

-1966 Delano to Sacramento march route n/a √
+1966 Delano to Sacramento n/a √

-1969 Coachella to Calexico march route n/a ✓
+1969 Coachella to Calexico n/a ✓

-1975 Delano to Modesto march route n/a √
+1975 Delano to Modesto n/a ✓

-1975 San Francisco to Modesto march route n/a ✓
+1975 San Francisco to Modesto n/a ✓

-1975 San Diego to Sacramento to La Paz march route n/a √
+1975 San Diego to Sacramento to La Paz n/a √